Visit our other Wisconsin Historical Society websites!

 If you did not find what you are looking for or you did not get any results, try changing your search term(s).
 See our Search Help page for more tips.

 Description: Page from Joy Camps photo album displaying five photographs.
-Young campers are captured in various activities, all near wooded areas.
-One camper in one pho...
+Young campers are participating in a number of activities, including tennis, seesawing, boatin...

 Date: date unknown

 Description: A scabbard and officer's militia sword that once belonged to Major John Rountree (a founder of Platteville) during the Black Hawk War in the summer of 1832...